-If you’ve seen the Customer Portal Accelerator for Microsoft CRM you have already seen a little of what Adxstudio has to offer.
+What is Adxstudio’s Portal offering?
+Well, if you’ve seen the Customer Portal Accelerator for Microsoft CRM you have already seen a little of what Adxstudio has to offer.
 The accelerator is badged as a freebee from Microsoft, but the underlying product is essentially a cut down version of Adxstudio’s portal offering.
-This link will give you an idea of the extra functionality packed into their licensed products.
+This link will give you the comparison.

 Why would you be interested in the Customer Portal Accelerator or Adxstudio’s other Portal editions?…